-Should an electrical failure occur, first check to see if the fuse, located in the battery box, has blown.
+Should an electrical failure occur, first check to see if the fuse has blown.
+The fuse is located in the battery box within a square fuse holder.
 If the fuse is not blown and the jack still will not operate you can manually operate the jack by placing the manual override handle into the alignment tube and engaging the drive pin.
 Rotating the handle counterclockwise to raise or clockwise to lower the trailer.
 If the fuse is blown, replace the fuse with the same type and check to see if the jack is now operable.